khaled-harbi/Page-By-Page-Bookstore/README.md

 ---

 ## 📖 Overview
-The **Online Bookstore** is a full stack web application designed to make browsing, searching, and purchasing books simple and enjoyable.
+**Page By Page Bookstore** is a full stack web application designed to make browsing, searching, and purchasing books simple and enjoyable.
 Users can explore various categories such as Fiction, Non Fiction, Young Adult, and Academic.
 The shopping cart and checkout flow provide a smooth purchasing experience.

 A built in **admin panel** allows bookstore managers to add books, edit information, and maintain accurate stock levels.
-:contentReference[oaicite:0]{index=0}

 ---